resmo/ansiblecookbook/en/04_security/01_manage-private-data.md

 ## How do I store private data in git for Ansible?

+We assume, you use git to manage your ansible projects history.
+Even if you use a private git repo on [GitHub](https://github.com), you should have to trust GitHub, if you store sensible date in your ansible project.

+Below we show how you can handle it savely:

 ### Solution

 Requirements: [GnuPG](https://www.gnupg.org)

-#### 1. Create a password file for ansible-vault and add it to .gitignore.
+#### 1. Create a password file for ansible-vault and prevent it to be added to the git repo.

 ~~~
 $ pwgen 12 1 > vault-password.txt